 RSOs or individuals that have been removed from the Sport Club Program due to compliance violations are not eligible to re-register for sport club status until a meeting with the Program Director has been scheduled and completed.
-The Program Director shall determine if the RSO is eligible to apply for readmission into the Sport Club Program.
+The Program Director shall determine if the party is eligible to apply for readmission into the Sport Club Program.

-Any RSO may cancel its designation as an RSS Sport Club and disband as a club at any time.
-The sport club should submit a Resolution signed by the club officers to the Program Director.
+Any RSO may cancel its designation as an RSS Sport Club at any time.
+The sport club should submit a formal notification to the Program Director.
 Upon the date of withdrawal from the Sport Club Program, the organization forfeits all privileges and benefits afforded to sport clubs.
 The RSO should contact the Office of Student Engagement if the organization wishes to disband completely.